-Energy industries constitute the major contributor (75% in 2019) in the overall GHG emissions from stationary combustion, followed by other sectors and manufacturing industry and construction.
-Emissions from other sectors decreased by 31.4% in 2019 compared to 1990, due to economic recession, switch to biomass and natural gas, and energy efficiency measures.
+Energy industries constitute the major contributor (69% in 2020) in the overall GHG emissions from stationary combustion, followed by other sectors and manufacturing industry and construction.
+Emissions from other sectors decreased by 23.9% in 2020 compared to 1990, due to economic recession (the years after 2007), switch to biomass and natural gas, and energy efficiency measures.
+An increase of other sectors; GHG emissions by about 11% in 2020 compared to 2019 is attributed to a significant share of the COVID-19 restrictions resulting in an increase of residential energy use.